jonathanlocke/jonathanlocke.github.io/articles/InfoQ/InfoQ Article.md

 ## Logging

 A KivaKit *Logger* is a message *Listener* that logs all of the messages it hears.
-The base *Application* class has a *Logger* that listens to any messages that it hears.
+The base *Application* class has a *Logger* that logs any messages that bubble up from components to the application level.
 This means that there isn't any need to create loggers in an application or any of its components, provided that the listener chain leads from each component all the way back to the application.

 The simplest logger is *ConsoleLogger*.
-Shrinking this design to its bare bones, *ConsoleLogger* and related classes look roughly like this:
+Shrinking this design to its bare bones, *ConsoleLogger* and related classes look roughly like this (and see UML diagram below):

     public class ConsoleLogger extends BaseLogger
     {